U.S. government executes woman for first time in nearly seven decades

 Until this week, Montgomery had been held for many years at FMC Carswell in Texas, a federal hospital prison for female inmates with mental illness.

-It was one of three executions the U.S. Department of Justice had scheduled for the final full week of Trump’s administration.
+It was one of three executions the federal government had scheduled for the final full week of Trump’s administration.
 Two other executions scheduled for Thursday and Friday have been delayed, for now at least, by a federal judge in Washington, to allow the condemned murderers to recover from COVID-19.

-Reporting by Bhargav Acharya and Kanishka Singh in Bengaluru and Jonathan Allen in New York; Editing by Kenneth Maxwell and Howard Goller
+Reporting by Bhargav Acharya and Kanishka Singh in Bengaluru and Jonathan Allen in New York; Editing by Kenneth Maxwell, Howard Goller and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.